-Progressive insurance company began selling automobile insurance in 1937.
-Today, Progressive is the third largest U.S. insurer and employs more than 41,000 people.
+The Progressive Insurance Company began selling automobile insurance in 1937.
+Today, Progressive is the third largest U.S. insurer.
 Progressive holds over $56 billion in assets and in 2019 earned $39 billion in revenue.

 Progressive offers a full portfolio of individual and business insurance coverages, along with financial products, including home mortgages and personal loans.
 The provider makes it easy for customers to request an online insurance quote, file a claim and price shop using the Progressive website or mobile app.
-If you’re in the market for insurance, and like to control the quote process, check out Progressive.
+If you are in the market for insurance, and like to control the quote process, Progressive may be worth your consideration.

 Progressive car insurance